KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/updating-from-source.md

 ## Windows

-To update the Windows software, you will again need access to your available installation of Linux where your originally compiled the software.
+To update the Windows software, you will again need access to your available installation of Linux where you originally compiled the software.

 #### Build the New Executables